vasilevich0125/test_jest/dashboard-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### Script to start the Cube Server

+### `npm run dev`

-## Available Scripts
+## Available Scripts for dashboard-app

+Change the directory using `cd dashboard-app` to run the react on you machine

-In the project directory, you can run:
+In the project directory, you can run following scripts:

 ### `npm start`